willhumphreys/willhumphreys.github.io/_posts/2015-7-01-LiveTemplateIntellij.md

+---
+layout: post
+title:  "Intelij surround with"
+date:   2015-07-01 13:49:57
+categories: jekyll update
+---
 I recently refactored some code and had a lots of instances where I need to change code from

 ```java
  final Level close = levelService.get(esContract, 1700.00);
 ```

 to

 ```java
  final Level close = levelService.get(esContract, new BigDecimal("1700.00"));
 ```

 Normally structural find replace or regex find replace works well but not in this case.
 So time to learn how to write 'surround with' Live Templates.

 ### Live Templates
 Go to Live Templates in Preferences `cmd ,`.
 (Templates not Template)

 ####Heading
 Add an abbreviation `swbd`.
 Write a description `Surround with BigDecimal`.

 ####Code
 Create a new template and write your content.
 ```java
 new java.math.BigDecimal("$SELECTION$")
 ```

-The `SELECTION` is the code you want to surround.
+The `$SELECTION$` is the code you want to surround.

 ####Define the contexts.
 In the `Java` section select `Expression`.